mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 Configuration
 =============

-The configuration occurs in 2 steps:
+The configuration occurs in 2 steps in the context section:

 #.
 Create a BaseSourceSwitcher Element with Title, Tooltip and Target
 #.
 Add Sourceset(s) with one or more sources and definition of a group (optional)